AdobeDocs/campaign-standard.en/help/campaign-standard-home.md

 ## What's New

 Get a glimpse of the newest enhancements in Adobe Campaign Standard product and documentation!
 For a comprehensive list of features, improvements, and fixes, check out the detailed [Release Notes](rn/using/release-notes.md).
-Stay up-to-date with the latest changes in our documentation by visiting the [documentation updates page](rn/using/documentation-updates.md).

 >[!BEGINTABS]